How Urgent Care Centers Are Valued

 - Occupational health contracts: B2B contracts with local employers (drug screens, work physicals, injury care) add recurring revenue and hit valuation hard at the multiple level because they're sticky and prepaid.

 At 30+ clinics with national or super-regional footprint, you're in the conversation with strategic and large-cap PE buyers.
 Comps include FastMed, GoHealth, AFC (American Family Care), Concentra (now owned by Select Medical at $3.6B+), and Patient First.
-Multiples in recent transactions: 10-13x EBITDA, occasionally higher when there's a clear buyer-side scarcity (e.g., last platform of size in a hot region).
+Multiples in recent transactions: platform-tier earnings multiples, occasionally higher when there's a clear buyer-side scarcity (e.g., last platform of size in a hot region).

 Key Value Drivers